flatheadmill/zshctl/README.md

 section.
 It will be a sorted list of commands that are available according to the command discovery mechanism, which is still in flux.

+## Checklist

+- [ ] Documentation.
+    - [ ] Document completion commands.
+    - [ ] Document version.
+- [ ] Autoload new commands.
+    - [ ] Create a tied search path.
+    - [ ] Search search path at startup, use globs or some such to find directories, or a file like `commands.zsh`.
+    - [ ] Discover commands in `git` repositories.
+    - [ ] Create a git clone in `~/.local/var` or similiar.
+    - [ ] Compile on `git clone` and `git pull`.
+    - [ ] Skip compilation of symlinked commands.
+    - [ ] Implement command description MANDOC generation.
+- [ ] Autoload functions.
+    - [ ] Weakly mimic `autoload`.

 ## Diary

+### Sat Apr  5 11:40:47 AM CDT 2025

+Appears that we explicitly load libraries and automatically load commands.

+### Sat Apr  5 09:24:24 AM CDT 2025

+Considering autoloading.
+Compiled Zsh is opportunistic.
+The source is supposed to live next the compiled Zsh and it is supposed to be recompiled as needed.
+The source path is still reported from `functions_source` when the compiled Zsh is used.
+This means we can stick with using `awk` to fetch our MANDOC and we can easily add additional MANDOC for a description to include in options.

+Occurs to me that, we can either symlink to your checkout of the project, or we can clone the project for you, then symlink to that, so we can have an `asdf` like extensibility mechanism.
+In fact, we can prompt you to ask, if you're in a repo, if you want to link here, or cache a copy.

+Could be an extensible dependency installer, then.
+We're already keeping a database.
+Let's make sure that we've correctly white-labeled and that we create a database for your application, not for `zshctl` in general.

+Do you maintain a search path?
+Or do you have a local path?
+Search path with strict rules, I suppose.

+We can go ahead and add libraries while you're at it.
+This is going to make it easier for someone to pick and choose what they include, and make us feel better about fiddling with new libraries.
+We will end up duplicating them on disk.
+We might have `block.zsh` for `alfactl` in its search path and another `block.zsh` in for `bravoctl` in its search path.
+This bothers me not at all.
+If it bothers me later on, try not to let it bother you, me.

+Now that we have shebangable programs, we may as well have a go at autoloading.
+Make it like `autoload` but let's not delve too deep into `autoload`.
+We can learn more about it as we work on our dotfiles.
+We'll come back to it when we're ready to benchmark `zshctl` performance.

+Two extensions might want to include the same library but at different versions.
+We can make this a downstream problem, or else we have to think of a way to autoload the correct version for a command.
+Probably the latter.
+Then we have a rule that if you go down a command path, you're building a particular version of a program, so if you want to call another one of your commands, you should fork a new process and have it do it's resolution.

+Note that if you have `charliectl` and you wanto make `zshctl` properties visible you can just copy it, and maybe then it's a `zshctl` property to know which one to use?

 ### Fri Apr  4 12:28:27 AM CDT 2025